JoannaSakowska/simple_delvemc/README.md

 ```
 grep -L "Job done" *
 ```
-this prints log files without this checkpoint, suggestive ofan error.
+this prints log files without this checkpoint, suggestive of an error.

 Check if there is no corresponding .csv file in the results.
-If there is, delete the .csv and run the algorithm again.
+If there is, delete the .csv and run the algorithm again (tip: without nohup as to monitor the output live).

 NOTE: If there is no 'Job done' in the log, but the above command says that there is, please view the log in a different editor.
 Sometimes the editor